Sam’s Strip: The Comic About Comics

-After a slight delay, Sam’s Strip is now shipping from Fantagraphics Books, and it is everything that I hoped it would be.
+After a slight delay, Sam’s Strip by Mort Walker and Jerry Dumas is now shipping from Fantagraphics Books, and it is everything that I hoped it would be.
 (I previewed this book last fall, in one of my columns for Westfield Comics, with some sample strips.)
 It features the complete 20-month run (October 16, 1961, to June 1, 1963, almost 510 daily strips), with excellent reproduction.

 There are two separate sets of annotation in the back of the book — historical (explaining all the topical references in the strip by comics historian Brian Walker (The Comics Before 1945, The Comics Since 1945), and anecdotal notes by Sam’s Strip co-creator and artist Jerry Dumas.
 Dumas’ notes are both very self-critical, as an artist, as well as very amusing in telling tales of encountering other artists whose characters were being used in the strips.

 Amazingly, although not really surprising for the time, none of the other artists or syndicates ever complained about their characters being used in Sam’s Strip, including big-name creators like Walt Disney or Charles Schulz (although both creators received the original artwork of the strips their characters appeared in as gifts from Dumas).
 Obviously, nothing like this could ever happen today, especially with the modern-day caretakers of both Disney’s and Schulz’s legacies — or at least, not without large amounts of money exchanging hands.